 Office of AIDS

 HIV Positive?
-Next steps: care and treatment
+Next steps: care, treatment & paying for insurance

 Where can I find medical care, treatment and support services?

 To find service providers in your area, you can go to the CA HIV/AIDS Service Referral Website.
 This site is designed to help you find HIV testing, prevention, care & treatment, and support services in your local area.

 Where can I get help paying for HIV drugs?

 HIV medications can help those living with HIV live long and productive lives.
 The goal of the AIDS Drug Assistance Program (ADAP) is to help individuals access and maintain prescription drug coverage.
 ADAP can help pay for deductibles, copays and co-insurance associated with HIV medications as well as other drugs on the ADAP formulary.
 If your annual income is less than 500% of the federal poverty level, you may qualify for ADAP.
 Clients must apply in person at a local ADAP enrollment site with a certified eligibility/enrollment worker, and provide documents to prove eligibility.
 For more information and enrollment site locations, go to the Ramsell Public Health Rx website.

 Where can I get help paying for my health, dental and vision insurance premiums?